MousbahFil/calcite-examples/README.md

-This repository contains code which demonstrate the usage of Apache Calcite.
+This repository contains code which demonstrates the usage of Apache Calcite.